AI4Africa/DSS22/docs/mbaye.md

 ## Presentation outline
 1. Intro to Data Science
-   -  a.
-Definition of Data Science
+   -  Definition of Data Science
-   -  b.
-Basics in Data Science
+   -  Basics in Data Science
 2. Basics in ML
-   - a.
-Intro to AI
+   -  Intro to AI
-   - b.
-ML concepts
+   -  ML concepts
-   - c.
-Data classification and Data clustering
+   -  Data classification and Data clustering
 3. From ML to AI
-   - a.
-Introduction to Deep Learning
+   -  Introduction to Deep Learning
-   - b.
-Scale AI with MLOps
+   -  Scale AI with MLOps
-3. Advanced Analytics for Strategic Decision Making
+4. Advanced Analytics for Strategic Decision Making
-   - a.
-Intro to Big Data
+   -  Intro to Big Data
-   - b.
-Data and AI in the Cloud
+   -  Data and AI in the Cloud
-   - c.
-The notion of Advanced Analytics
+   -  The notion of Advanced Analytics
-   - d.
-Strategic Decision-Making guided by Data
+   -  Strategic Decision-Making guided by Data